 Created through a graphic constructor and added to the graphics overlay graphics collection.
 Attributes and geometry updated by reference on a graphic instance

-A map contains layers, among other things.
-Feature layers in a map are used to display features, feature layers are bound to a feature table.
+A map or scene contains layers, among other things.
+Feature layers in a map or scene are used to display features, feature layers are bound to a feature table.
 Features are not displayed using a graphics overlay.

-A map view contains a map and graphic overlays, among other things.
-Graphic overlays in a map view are used to display graphics on top of the map and any layers the map contains.
+A map view or scene view contains a map or scene, and graphic overlays, among other things.
+Graphic overlays in a map view or scene view always display graphics on top of the map and any layers the map contains.
 Graphics are not displayed using layers.

 Where do features come from?